yashbajaj02/DAA-Assignment/README.md

 - Sort an Array
 - Kth Largest Element in an Array
 - Median of Two Sorted Arrays
+- Find Peak Element
+- Search in Rotated Sorted Array

 Each solution is organized by problem number and title to make the repository easy to navigate.

 ## 🎯 Purpose

-This repository was created for practicing algorithmic problem solving, understanding common DAA patterns, and keeping coursework solutions organized in one place.
+This repository was created for practicing algorithmic problem solving,for daa subject assignment

-## 🧠 Topics

-- Searching
-- Sorting
-- Arrays
-- Binary Search
-- Divide and Conquer
-- Algorithm Analysis

-## 👨‍💻 Author

-**Yash Bajaj**

-B.Tech CSE (AI) student exploring software development, algorithms, and AI/ML.